remingtonCarmi/TrackingSwimmingENPC/README.md

 Before sampling the lanes, the sets look like the following gif.

-For the training set :
+The training set is composed of 9482 images from 5 different videos of 4 different races.
+Three races are inside, four of them are in HD and one of them is in 4K :
 <DIV ALIGN="CENTER">
 <td><img width="600px" src="data/5_model_output/gif/labelled_augmented_flip_vid0_short.gif"></td> <br>
 </DIV>

-For the validation set :
+The validation set is composed of 678 images from 1 4K outside video :
 <DIV ALIGN="CENTER">
 <td><img width="600px" src="data/5_model_output/gif/labelled_flip_100_NL_D_FA-Canet_short.gif"></td> <br>
 </DIV>